Refund Abuse & Fraud Signals: Why Payment Platforms Terminate Non-Resident UK Companies

 1. Refund Velocity

-• Even legitimate refunds can trigger alerts
+• Legitimate refund requests can also trigger alerts

 • Speed and frequency matter more than intent